 Galatians 5:22-23 lists characteristics of genuine Christians.
 These characteristics are called “the fruit of the Spirit,” and the first fruit mentioned is love.
 Furthermore, several of the other fruit of the Spirit – longsuffering (i.e., patience), kindness, goodness, and gentleness – also reflect love.
-[For additional information regarding the fruit of the Spirit, see the appendix to our article entitled “Being Filled with the Holy Spirit Versus Being Indwelled by the Holy Spirit.”]
+[For additional information regarding the fruit of the Spirit, see the appendix to our article titled “Filling versus Indwelling by the Holy Spirit,” which can be accessed by clicking on the title to that article.]

 What Does the Bible Say about Loving Other People?